28 hours of battle in Mosul

 8:34 a.m.

 Suicide car bombs are spotted coming.
-It's gone mad outside
+It's gone mad outside.

 The mom of the family is crying.
 "We aren't going to survive.
 We need to get out of here.
 Even if three or four of us die, the rest will survive."